nrclark/libsaline/README.md

 3. Build using `make` and install using `make install`.
 Set a `DESTDIR` during `make install` if needed.

+Alternatively, you can just grab the files you need and pull them into your design.

 ## Current Status ##

 At the current time, this work is believed complete.
 All warnings have been